AI Models Expose Vulnerabilities Faster Than Teams Patch

 What happened

-Automated, agentic testing tools and large models lower the marginal cost and time to explore large codebases.
-That produces greater discovery velocity and higher triage burden for defenders.
-In comparable situations where discovery accelerates, security teams typically confront increased false positive noise, the need for stronger exploitability triage, and heavier reliance on tooling to prioritize fixes.
+agentic testing tools and large models lower the marginal cost and time to probe large codebases, raising discovery velocity and the triage burden on defenders.
+In comparable shifts, security teams typically face more false-positive noise, a greater need for exploitability triage, and heavier reliance on tooling to prioritize fixes.
+The reporting describes a practical discovery-to-remediation bottleneck rather than a single existential threat, and notes vendor messaging intensifying as products position to address that gap.

 What to watch